 If a narcissist believes that he is responsible for someone else’s suffering, he can feel guilty like anybody else provided that his defence mechanism is not activated.
 The reason why they feel no guilty for making their ex suffer after a breakup, is because breakups are most likely to happen after some fights, putting the narcissist on the defence.

 Narcissists can also feel remorse once they find that they need the person they harmed.
 For example, If they made their ex’s life miserable out of rage, they may start feeling remorseful once they start missing them.
-Of course this is because the rage would have shut off.
+Of course this is because the self-defence mode would have shut off.
 When a narcissist starts behaving remorseful when trying to bring back their ex, some people usually think that it’s a manipulative tactic but that’s not true, simply because they would not want their ex back if they are still on the defensive.
+See: 5 things that make a narcissist panic)